Spartak-Belov-Floresku/react_django_docker_project/README.md

 # [GameLand SPA test demo version](https://ambercity-demo.herokuapp.com/)

-- This application was built using React and Django.
+- This application was built using Dockerizing, React, and Django.
 - The application allows the users to simulate e-purchases using the PayPal sandbox.
-- Moreover, it allows you to use it as a real e-commerce if to make some slight changes.
+- Moreover, it allows you to use it as a real e-commerce if to upload on the server EC2.
 - User just needs to regester account and use it as a e-commerce.

 <img src="https://raw.githubusercontent.com/Spartak-Belov-Floresku/react_django_docker_project/main/images/first_screen.png">